Chinese Flashcards for HSK & Custom Decks

 Which HSK levels do these Chinese flashcards cover?

-Our Chinese flashcards cover all levels of both HSK standards.
-HSK 2.0 covers levels 1 through 6 (the current exam standard used worldwide).
-HSK 3.0 covers levels 1 through 7-9 (the new syllabus rolling out from July 2026).
-You can switch between versions with a single click and study the exact vocabulary you need for your HSK exam.
+Our Chinese flashcards cover all levels of both HSK versions.
+HSK 2.0 covers levels 1 through 6.
+HSK 3.0 covers levels 1 through 7-9.
+You can switch between versions, choose a level, or review your own custom decks from saved vocabulary.

 Are these Chinese flashcards free?

-Yes — HSK Level 1 and Level 2 Chinese flashcards are completely free with no registration limit.
-Pro users can access all HSK levels across both HSK 2.0 and 3.0 standards, with unlimited review sessions and full progress tracking.
+Yes — HSK Level 1 and Level 2 Chinese flashcards are free for all users.
+Signed-in learners can also create custom decks, and Pro users can access all HSK levels across both HSK 2.0 and 3.0, with unlimited review sessions and full progress tracking.

 How does the flashcard rating system (Again, Hard, Good, Easy) work?